obmarg/elk/README.md

 The actual tasks are implemented by python workers on a WSGI interface.
 This allows the workers to be implemented in a similar fashion to GAE push queues.

+## What problem does it solve?

+### The Problem

+When building a python application on google app engine, you are somewhat limited in the libraries and services you can use directly.

+It's possible to work around this using HTTPS and the urlfetch service to make requests to remote machines, but:

+* This isn't really suitable for long running requests, due to app engines deadlines.
+* This brings with it extra security concerns (setting up and managing HTTPS and authentication between the various endpoints etc.).
+* The urlfetch service is not always reliable.

+### A Possible Solution

+The first problem could be solved by building a queue external to app engine that deals with tasks as they come in.

+However, we could just use app engine pull queues to save us some of that work.
+This also reduces the issue of security, as you don't have to expose any ports on your external services.
+App Engine just needs to feed tasks into the pull queue, and the external service just needs to process them from the pull queue.

+We may still need to deal with authentication when sending results back into app engine, but this should be easier than setting it up at both ends.

+### How does Elk help?

+Elk aims to provide a simple server that can be deployed to one or many machines, and will process tasks on a task queue.

+It wouldn't be too hard to write a simple worker in python in a few lines of code, but Elk aims to cut down on the need for boilerplate;  Allowing developers to worry about implementing the task itself, not managing the task queue.

+It also tries to cover any edge cases that a naive worker implementation might miss, and allows tasks to be written in a similar manner to appengine push queues - as routes in a web application.

+#### Features

+* Handles OAuth authentication.
+* Handles task retries.
+* Ensures release/delete of task leases.
+* Exposes tasks as routes in webapp.
+* Batches requests for leases in quiet periods

 ## Configuration

 Elk is currently configured through environment variables:

 Required Variables:

-* ELK_PROJECT - The app engine project to read queues from.
+* `ELK_PROJECT` - The app engine project to read queues from.
-* ELK_TASK_QUEUE - The name of the pull queue to read from.
+* `ELK_TASK_QUEUE` - The name of the pull queue to read from.
-* ELK_CLIENT_ID - The client ID to read from the pull queue with.
+* `ELK_CLIENT_ID` - The client ID to read from the pull queue with.
-* ELK_KEYFILE - Path to our clients private key file.
+* `ELK_KEYFILE` - Path to our clients private key file.
-* ELK_APP_PACKAGE - The name of the python package to load the WSGI app from.
+* `ELK_APP_PACKAGE` - The name of the python package to load the WSGI app from.
-* ELK_APP_NAME - The name of the WSGI app variable in ELK_APP_PACKAGE.
+* `ELK_APP_NAME` - The name of the WSGI app variable in ELK_APP_PACKAGE.
-* ELK_VIRTUAL_ENV - The path to the root of the virtualenv to use.
+* `ELK_VIRTUAL_ENV` - The path to the root of the virtualenv to use.

 Optional Variables:

-* ELK_MAX_RETRIES - The maximum number of retries for each task.
+* `ELK_MAX_RETRIES` - The maximum number of retries for each task.

 ## Instructions